emf-creaf/MedfateCourse/README.md

     - Running forest growth and forest dynamics (practice)
 4. Large-scale simulations

-## Exercises

 ## Ancillary files

 These are required to recreate slide presentations from `*.qmd` files.

-- `resources/scss` contains style sheets that customize slide appearance.
+- `sessions/resources/scss` contains style sheets that customize slide appearance.
-- `resources/img` contains figures in PNG, SVG or JPG format used in slides.
+- `sessions/resources/img` contains figures in PNG, SVG or JPG format used in slides.

+## Exercises

+Exercises are included in a separate folder.

+- `exercises/guidelines/Exercise_*.Rmd` are guidelines for exercises
+- `exercises/solutions/Exercise_*_solution.Rmd` are solutions for
+  exercises
+- `exercises/StudentRdata/*.rds` are data sets required for exercises

 ## Course editions